 - Clearly identify the statutorily-defined Medicare benefit category to which the requestor believes the item or service falls under;

-- Provide a rationale justifying the proposed assignment of Medicare benefit category;
+- Provide a rationale justifying the proposed assignment of the Medicare benefit category;

 - Identify the language that the requestor wants in a new LCD;

-- All available evidence, as well as all related FDA approval correspondence, marketing designations, decision summaries pertinent to the product or service, 510(k)/PMA/De Novo notifications, SSED data sheet, FDA Panel Minutes and Post-Approval Study Result/Outcome Submissions.
+- Submission of all available evidence, as well as all related FDA approval correspondence, marketing designations, decision summaries pertinent to the product or service, 510(k)/PMA/De Novo notifications, SSED data sheet, FDA Panel Minutes and Post-Approval Study Result/Outcome Submissions.

 - Submitted literature and references should be limited to published, full-text, peer-reviewed evidence, indexed in PubMed of the US National Library of Medicine, National Institutes of Health.
 The failure to include the specific literature with the request will render the LCD request incomplete.

-- The request must include information that addresses the relevance, usefulness, clinical health outcomes, or the medical benefits of the item or service in the Medicare-eligible population; and,
+- Must include information which addresses the relevance, usefulness, clinical health outcomes, or the medical benefits of the item or service in the Medicare-eligible population; and,

-- The request must include information that fully explains the design, purpose, and/or method, as appropriate, of using the item or service for which the request is made.
+- Must include information which fully explains the design, purpose, and/or method, as appropriate, of using the item or service for which the request is made.

 The level of evidence required for LCD development may be found in the CMS Program Integrity Manual, Chapter 13.

 Noridian has the discretion to consolidate valid requests if similar requests are received.
 Any request for a new LCD that, in the judgment of the contractor, does not meet these criteria is invalid.